kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 Meanwhile, the `network_params` object defines the specific parameters for the network, including traits like the `network_id`, `seconds_per_slot`, and `slots_per_epoch`.

 Lastly, there are a few fields that let you, as a consumer, define the log verbosity level and whether or not you'd like additional services and infrastructure to be spun up with your distributed system.
-In this example, you will not spin up extra monitoring tools (via the `launch_additional_service` field) or Proposer-Builder Seperation (PBS) infrastructure (via the `mev_type` field).
+In this example, you will not spin up extra monitoring tools (via the `launch_additional_service` field) or Proposer-Builder Separation (PBS) infrastructure (via the `mev_type` field).

 Spin up your system!
 --------------------